WeiLab-BioChem/Structural-DPP-IV/README.md

 ## Usage

+### Training

+For training the model, you can run `main/train.py` to train the model.
+The training process will be saved in the `./logs` directory.
+To see the training process, you can run `tensorboard --logdir ./logs` and open the browser to `http://localhost:6006/`.

+### Testing

+We provide a trained model in `https://drive.google.com/drive/folders/18Kb81AED8_dNEdQ_uQ8jYtyoPmOySd_a?usp=drive_link`.
+You can download the model and put it in the `./ckpt` directory.
+Then you can run `main/test.py` to test the model, or use your own data/trained model to see the results.

 ## Contacts

-If you have any questions or suggestions, please contact us [here](http://wei-group.net/).
+If you have any questions or suggestions, please contact us [here](http://wei-group.net/), or mail to scholarwd [at] gmail [dot] com.